ivanpaulovich/paulovich.net/_posts/input-validation-in-dotnet-core-the-clean-architecture-way.md

 ### 2. Validating fields format in the Domain Layer

 Fiels data format validation is a business concern.
 For that reason I want them to be implemented in the Domain layer.
 My suggestion is that you add a folder for Value Objects with classes like this:

+In Sweden the `Social Security Number` is called `Personnummer` and the format is YYMMDDNNNN.

+* As instance of SSN only exists if it is valid.
+* It is immutable (without methods changing the `_text` property.
+* It is serializable.
+* It is unique by its internal property values.

 ```c#
 public sealed class SSN : IEquatable<SSN>